thelucid/tache/README.md

 Notice how lambda's still work just as you'd expect but only explicitly exposed values are in the rendered output.

 So, what if we want to expose something other than hash values or view object methods to our templates?
-Well that's a job for Tache Drops.

-###Drops

-Tache Drops are a concept borrowed from the Liquid template engine.
-They allow for a way to expose properties of an otherwise unsafe object to a template, safely.
+Just subclass `Tache::Safe` and you're good to go, it's turtles all the way down:

 Example: